 The sole home of the endangered Asiatic Lion, the Gir Wildlife Sanctuary was established in the year 1975, as a need to safeguard the lion population which had fallen steeply due to illegal hunting and poaching.
 Since the sanctuary has been set up, though government conservation attempts, there has been an increase in the lion population.
 Though the place is shut during the monsoon season, the winter months are the best time to visit it, as there is an increased possibility of sighting wildlife.

-Are you planning a trip in India in November?
+Are you planning a trip to India in November?
 If you plan a trip to any of these places in November, let us know in comments.
 If you have more ideas for places to visit in India in November, then also please add in the comments.